graphql/composite-schemas-spec/rfcs/enum-merging.md

 ### 2. Errors Not Surfacing Early

-When the there are no composition-time errors, developers may not be aware of inconsistencies until they manifest as runtime failures in production.
+When there are no composition-time errors, developers may not be aware of inconsistencies until they manifest as runtime failures in production.
 Preferably, errors should be caught during schema composition to provide immediate feedback to developers.

 ### 3. Difficulty in Schema Evolution